hbo/openldap-mdb-deref-problem/README_patches.md

   is essentially the same behavior as implemented in mdb_idscope, only that it takes orders of magnitude fewer CPU cycles to get there.

+### 0003-Bug-Fix-two-important-conditions-for-one-level-searc.patch

+Bugfix for one-level searches.
+Two conditions in mdb_get_aliases added to return aliases in the layer below search base.

 ## Discussion